section-engineering-education/engineering-education/content/articles/progress-indicators/index.md

 ### Building the webpage
 To get started, create your project folder, then add three files in the same folder.
 - The first file should be named `index.html`.
-This file contains all the HTML tags requires for the webpage and its components.
+This file contains all the HTML tags required for the webpage and its components.
 - The second file, `style.css`, is responsible for containing the CSS definition that styles the HTML components of the website.
 - The last file is `script.js`, which contains the functions that ensure the progress indicator works as intended.